 In addition, as a professional driver you need to keep a lookout for engine overheating, oil leaks, and coolant leaks, and keep up with general preventive maintenance.
 Keeping your engine maintained will help you make that delivery on time and help prevent breakdowns.
-The last thing you want is a premature engine failure that requires an engine overhaul.
-This is a major expense and a time-consuming repair that will ultimately delay your delivery.
-Preventive maintenance and taking note of engine performance changes should be a top priority, to keep you on the road!

 Make some time in your busy schedule and perform these basic tasks, as they will ultimately save you time and money and keep you out of the repair shop.
-But keep in mind that if you use Wyoming Diesel Service for your preventive maintenance needs, we will perform a free 59-point inspection to make sure your vehicle is ready for the miles ahead!
+But keep in mind that if you use Wyoming Diesel Service for your preventive maintenance needs, we will perform a free 59-point inspection to make sure your vehicle is ready for the miles ahead.

 1. Keep Your Truck & Engine Clean

 Whether you are driving across town or across the country, dust, road grime, and soot can make your truck rather messy.
 Keeping your truck clean allows you or your service technician to notice any issues before they become major problems.
-For example, on a clean vehicle you can spot new oil leaks, broken hoses, coolant leaks, etc. In addition, dirty engine components such as radiators and intercoolers are going to affect your engine.
-So, take preventive measures to keep things clean.

 2. Keep an Eye on Your Fluids